kieviceb/TEKBOT-WEST-WRO-FE-PANAMA/README.md

 The **Arduino Nano RP2040** receives steering commands from the Raspberry Pi and controls the servo motor accordingly.

----

 # 🔋 Power Management

-Our robot uses a dual power system to efficiently manage energy distribution:
+Our robot uses a well-organized power system to ensure stable and efficient energy distribution:

-- A **power bank** supplies power to the **Raspberry Pi**, the **Microsoft LifeCam HD-3000 webcam**, and the **DC motor** (via the L298N driver).
-This ensures stable voltage and current for the SBC (Single Board Computer) and high-power components.
+- A **power bank** supplies power to both the **Raspberry Pi** and the **Arduino Nano RP2040**, providing stable voltage and current to the main computing units.

-- A set of **3.7V Flat Top Lithium Rechargeable Batteries** powers the **Arduino Nano RP2040** and the **MG996R servo motor**.
-This separation helps prevent voltage drops and ensures reliable operation of the control and actuation systems.
+- The **MG996R servo motor** is powered by the **5 volts** output from the **Raspberry Pi**, ensuring synchronized control and stable operation.

+- The **Microsoft LifeCam HD-3000 webcam** connects to the **Raspberry Pi** via **USB**, receiving data and power directly through this interface.

+- The **DC motor** is powered by **three STEREN Li-ion 2800 mAh rechargeable batteries** delivering **12 volts** through the **L298N driver**, allowing it to handle higher voltages and currents safely.

-We are planning to replace the power bank with the **Geekworm Raspberry Pi Wide Input Voltage Power Management Module**, which will allow us to:
+We are planning to upgrade the system by replacing the power bank with the **Geekworm Raspberry Pi Wide Input Voltage Power Management Module**, which will:

-- Power the Raspberry Pi and camera directly from the 3.7V lithium batteries.
+- Allow powering the Raspberry Pi and camera directly from lithium batteries with regulated voltage.
-- Provide regulated and protected power delivery to the SBC.
+- Provide protected and reliable power delivery to all connected components.
-- Reduce weight and improve cable management by eliminating the external power bank.
+- Help reduce overall weight and simplify cable management by removing the external power bank.

-This upgrade will result in a more compact, efficient, and reliable power system.
+This upgrade aims to create a more compact, efficient, and reliable power system for the robot.

----
+# 📡 Robot Communication

+Our robot implements a structured communication system between its two core processing units to ensure synchronized and reliable operation:

+- The **Raspberry Pi** (SBC – Single Board Computer) acts as the **master**.
+It is responsible for high-level tasks such as image processing, object detection, strategy decision-making, and general system coordination.

+- The **Arduino Nano RP2040** (SBM – Secondary Board Microcontroller) acts as the **slave**.
+It is dedicated to real-time control of low-level hardware components, such as driving the servo motor and interpreting incoming instructions from the master.

+### 🔁 Serial Communication

+The two boards communicate via a **UART (Serial) interface** using the following configuration:

+- **Raspberry Pi TX (GPIO 14)** → **Arduino RX (pin 1)**
+- **Raspberry Pi RX (GPIO 15)** ← **Arduino TX (pin 0)**

+This full-duplex serial link enables:

+- The **Raspberry Pi (master)** to send instructions like servo angles or movement triggers based on camera input.
+- The **Arduino (slave)** to receive commands and execute precise control over hardware.
+- **Optional feedback**: The Arduino can also send status messages or sensor feedback back to the Raspberry Pi when necessary.

+This master-slave architecture promotes:

+- **Modularity**, by separating high-level logic and low-level control.
+- **Responsiveness**, with real-time actions handled by the microcontroller.
+- **Scalability**, allowing for future hardware expansions without major rewrites.

+The system is optimized for efficiency and robustness in fast-paced robotic challenges.

 # 👁️ Sense and Object Detection